Ride Notes for July 22nd, 2015

 Prologue

-I do not recall whether it was Mike or me who first suggested participating in this year's STP ride, but I am pretty sure that it quickly evolved into one of those "I'll do it if you'll do it" kind of conversations which guys often find themselves in.
+I do not recall whether it was Mike or me who first suggested participating in this year's STP ride, but I am pretty sure that it quickly evolved into one of those "I'll do it if you'll do it" kind of conversations that guys often find themselves in.
 (And once the gauntlet has been thrown, you have to accept the challenge.)
 In any event, at some point back in 2014 we decided that riding in the STP seemed like a good [sic] idea, so I did some preliminary research about the ride on the CBC website.
 Once I had put together some rough details about the event, (e.g. when to register, where to stay, etc.), I sent everything to Mike.
 I let him know that the STP sells out quickly, so we both set calendar reminders to register on the day that registration opened.

 When the starting day for STP registration arrived, Mike and I were both able to register for the event.
 Although in keeping with tradition, the STP was quickly sold out at 10,000 cyclists.